PiSugar/sugar-wifi-conf/README.md

 To access client-side app, please use Wechat app to scan the QR-code above.
 Source code of client-side is in folder /sugar-wifi-miniapp.

+If you don't have wechat, you can use web-bluetooth to connect to your pi.
+Make sure your device and broswer support web-bluetooth api, visit [here](https://www.pisugar.com/sugar-wifi-conf) to connect.
+(Tested on MacOS and Android with Chrome, iOS doesn't support web-bluetooth) Source code of web-bluetooth client is in folder /web-bluetooth-client.

 <p align="center">
   <img width="190" src="https://raw.githubusercontent.com/PiSugar/sugar-wifi-conf/master/image/demo.gif">
   <img width="670" src="https://raw.githubusercontent.com/PiSugar/sugar-wifi-conf/master/image/miniapp-demo-en-fix2.jpg">